-2022 2021

-Non-capital losses 69,868 64,948

-Equipment and leasehold improvements 198

-Lease liability, net of right-of-use asset (103)

-Other (841) 404

-Total losses and other temporary differences not recognized 69,027 65,447
+Non-capital losses Equipment and leasehold improvements Lease liability, net of right-of-use asset Other Total losses and other temporary differences not recognize

 Note 14 - Share Capital

 The Company is authorized to issue an unlimited number of common shares.
 Each common share has equal rights and privileges and entitles the holder to one vote at all meetings of common shareholders.
 The Company is also authorized to issue an unlimited number of preferred shares (other than the series A preferred shares, series B preferred shares and series C preferred shares as defined below), issuable at any time and from time to time in one or more series.
 The designation, rights, privileges, restrictions, and conditions attaching to the preferred shares will be determined by the Board of Directors of the Company prior to issue.